xo-xo-xo-xo/epochstatus/README.md

-bash script to quickly check if project epoch's auth servers are online. will notify when server comes up or goes down after being up.
+bash script to monitor the status of project epoch's auth servers. will notify when server comes up or goes down after being up.

 # requirements